-Valentine’s Day is almost upon us, so it’s time to buy gifts for our loved ones.
+It’s Valentine’s Day – a time to buy gifts for our loved ones.
 But we can also think more deeply about our relationships.
-I’ve being doing that and I’ve also asked others who have been in loving relationships for 20,30 or even 50 years.
+I’ve being doing that and also asking others who have been in loving relationships for 20,30 or even 50 years.
 From these conversations, I’ve discovered the 5 golden rules of love!:

 Communications especially in relationships can be fraught with judgement and toxicity.
 Take this case: a couple agree to meet at a restaurant at 8pm.
 Person A arrives at 7.55pm having had to rush across town, while Person B arrives at 8.40pm.
 Person A shouts to Person B: “You’re always later, you don’t care about me”.
 Person B responds “You don’t know what day I just had.
 Get off your pedestal, you don’t know how much stuff I have to do”.
 You can imagine how this would degenerate.